-Joseph Conroy, Secretary.
-Mr. Conroy was appointed Secretary of the Corporation on February 5, 2009.
-Mr. Conroy has been with the New York State Division of the Budget since 1997.
-Currently, he serves as Principal Budget Examiner in the Division's Expenditure/Debt Unit and is responsible for overseeing and managing the State's portfolio of outstanding bonds, as well as the annual development of the State's Capital Program and Financing Plan.
-Prior to this assignment, Mr. Conroy worked for ten years in several capacities with responsibilities for Transportation, Local Government Assistance and Education budgets.
-Mr. Conroy received a Bachelor of Arts degree in Government from The College of William and Mary and a Masters Degree in Public Administration from the Rockefeller College of Public Affairs and Policy, University at Albany.
-Kristee Iacobucci, Internal Control Officer.
-Ms. Iacobucci was appointed Internal Control Officer of the Corporation on July 1, 2009.
+Pat Reale, Secretary.
+Mr. Reale was appointed Secretary of the Corporation on March 13, 2012.
+Mr. Reale has been with the New York State Division of the Budget since 1995.
+Currently, he serves as Principal Budget Examiner in the Division's Expenditure/Debt Unit, and is responsible for overseeing and managing the State's debt portfolio and its debt service budget, as well as the annual development of the State's Capital Program and Financing Plan.
+Mr. Reale received a Bachelor of Arts degree in Political Science from the State University of New York at Albany, and a Masters Degree in Public Administration from the Rockefeller College of Public Affairs and Policy.
+University at Albany, Kristee Iacobucci, Internal Control Officer, Ms. Iacobucci was appointed Internal Control Officer of the Corporation on July 1, 2009.
 Ms. Iacobucci has worked for the Office of the State Comptroller since 1992 and is currently the Director of the Pension Integrity Bureau in the Division of Retirement Services.
 Prior to this, Ms. Iacobucci was a Program Research Specialist in the Office of Budget and Policy Analysis and an Associate Auditor in the Division of State and Local Government Accountability where she was responsible for conducting internal controls assessments and auditing internal controls for the Office of the State Comptroller as well as other State Agencies.
 She received a Bachelor of Business Administration in Accounting from Siena College and is a Certified Internal Auditor.